Darlene's Daydream Café

 PATTY: Oh my God, it's hotter'n a goat's butt in a pepper patch.

 PATTY: Closest bus station's in Jordan.
-Is that where you're headed?
+That where you're headed?

 DRIFTER: If that's closest.